winbo-yml-exe/dspc/README.md

 # Welcome to DSPC!

 DSPC is a series of destructable scripts written in BAT made to destroy ~~school~~ PCs or laptops.
+YOU WILL NEED ADMIN PERMISSIONS TO USE THIS.

 Download source code to install.